APPLY

 Will I receive a grade for the practicum?

-The Leadership Practicum is a zero-credit course (NPLD 7010) that students must enroll in.
-Students will attend monthly class meetings in addition to their work with a host organization.
+The Leadership Practicum is a zero-credit course (NPLD 7010) that students must enroll in for two semesters.
+Students will attend monthly class meetings in addition to their work with a host organization or mentor.
 The Leadership Practicum is a requirement for successful completion of the program.

 Who is my mentor for the practicum?